fbohz/fbohz.github.io/_posts/2020-04-05-looking_ahead.markdown

 > Closing-in a year of coding.

-I have a calendar reminder this April 7.
+I have a calendar reminder in April 7.
 That was the day I signed up on Learn.co to prep for their software engineering coding bootcamp.
 I actually signed up a month before starting the bootcamp, this as a way to get as much preparation as possible.

 That was, like *a year ago*? **Time flies indeed**.

-If I was going to guess back then, how these days I was going to be writing about social distancing and promoting [online and virtual networking](https://medium.com/@fbohorqu/stuck-at-home-join-these-tech-business-conferences-events-online-and-free-9e5a5843d80b), probably I would've never guessed that.
+If I was going to guess back then, how these days I was going to be writing about social distancing and promoting [online and virtual networking](https://medium.com/@fbohorqu/stuck-at-home-join-these-tech-business-conferences-events-online-and-free-9e5a5843d80b), probably I never would've guessed that.

-Let us then take a deep breath and reflect on what's next, or the next chapter on this coding journey.
+Let's take a deep breath and reflect on what's next (or the next chapter) of this coding journey.

 ## So, what's next?

 1. **Continue Learning Algorithms and Data Structures**
-   - I began this last month after finishing the bootcamp. **Data Structures and Basic Algorithms** is a priority (*unfortunately* my coding bootcamp did not cover this as part of their 2019-2020 curriculum).
+   - I began learning this last month after finishing the bootcamp. **Data Structures and Basic Algorithms** is a priority since *unfortunately* my coding bootcamp did not cover this as part of their 2019-2020 curriculum.
    - Terms like **Big O**, **Recursion**, or **Dynamic Programming** pop-in in coding interview questions all the time.
    - This will also prepare me to deal with issues in terms of scale, patterns and methodically apply them to day-to-day coding problems.
 2. **Advanced JavaScript**